loomio/loomio_help/content/dev_manual/setup_dev_environment.md

 - sometimes `rails s` and similar commands will fail.
 Try with `bundle exec rails s` and that can help.
 - `rails c` will bring up a rails console
 - 'rspec' will run the rails tests

-Gulp stuff (run from the client folder)

-- `gulp nightwatch`: Run the automated frontend tests
-- `npm rebuild node-sass` has been known to be very useful
-- if you ever get into problems with node libraries: `rm -rf node_modules && npm install`

 ### Having trouble?
 Let us know in the [product development](https://www.loomio.org/g/GN7EFQTK/loomio-community-product-development) group on Loomio.